Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.14 Javascript ES6 - Import, Export and Modules/README.md

 We can then access the values as `pi.default`, `pi.doublePi()`, and `pi.triplePi()`.
 This achieves the same result as before but imports the entire module as one object.

 However, using wildcard imports loses the benefit of having a single default export and importing only what is needed.
 Using specific imports makes your code clearer and more efficient.
 This is why wildcard imports are discouraged in many style guides.

+## Summary

+In this lesson, we explored the `import` and `export` keywords.
+A single file can have only one default export, which can be imported under any name.
+To import other exports, use curly braces with exact names.
+Once imported, you can use these constants or functions as if they existed in the current file.

+Splitting files this way makes them easier to understand and debug.
+This modularity helps build more complex and interesting applications.
+In the next lesson, we will practice using `import` and `export` further with a challenge.

+If you are comfortable with these concepts and can apply them, proceed to the next lesson to complete the challenge.

+## Key Takeaways

+- ES6 modules allow splitting JavaScript code into manageable, reusable files using `import` and `export`.
+- A single file can have one default export, which can be imported with any name.
+- Multiple named exports can be declared and must be imported with their exact names.
+- Using wildcard imports (`import * as`) imports everything as an object but is discouraged for clarity and efficiency.